RZhangBCIT/Comp2537_Pokemon_One_Two/Assignment 2/README.md

-Assignment 2 for Comp 2537 at BCIT
+Assignment 1 and 2 for Comp 2537

 Ray Zhang